Act 1, Scene 4

 O’er lawyers’ fingers, who straight dream on fees;

-Mercutio continues his description of Queen Mab, the fairies’ midwife, and her nighttime activity.
-The dreams she brings to sleepers answer their deepest wishes: love for lovers, curtsies for courtiers, money for lawyers, and kisses for ladies.
+Mercutio continues his description of his dream about Queen Mab, the fairies’ midwife, and her nighttime activity in lines 71–75 of Act 1, Scene 4.
+Here, he suggests that the dreams Queen Mab brings to sleepers (particularly, dreamers—like Romeo) answer their deepest wishes: love for lovers, curtsies for courtiers, money for lawyers, and kisses for ladies.
 These waking desires find fulfillment in dreams but not necessarily in real life.
 According to Mercutio, Queen Mab fills people’s heads with things they may desire, but these things are nothing but fantasies just the same.

 O’er ladies lips, who straight on kisses dream,